 The regulations for Part B of IDEA set forth separate procedures for State complaints and for due process complaints and hearings.
 As explained below, any individual or organization may file a State complaint alleging a violation of any Part B requirement by a LEA, the State Educational Agency, or any other public agency.
 Only you or a LEA may file a due process complaint on any matter relating to a proposal or a refusal to initiate or change the identification, evaluation or educational placement of a child with a disability, or the provision of FAPE to the child.
-While staff of the State Educational Agency generally must resolve a State complaint within a 60-calendar day timeline, unless the timeline is properly extended, an impartial due process hearing officer must hear a due process complaint (if not resolved through a resolution meeting or through mediation) and issue a written decision within 45-calendar days after the end of the resolution period, as described in this document under the heading Resolution Process, unless the hearing officer grants a specific extension of the timeline at your request or the LEA's request.
+While staff of the State Educational Agency generally must resolve a State complaint within a 60-calendar day timeline, unless the timeline is properly extended, an impartial due process hearing officer must hear a due process complaint (if not resoled through a resolution meeting or through mediation) and issue a written decision within 45-calendar days after the end of the resolution period, as described in this document under the heading Resolution Process, unless the hearing officer grants a specific extension of the timeline at your request or the LEA's request.
 The state complaint or due process complaint, resolution and hearing procedures are described more fully below.

-B. HOW CAN I FILE A STATE COMPLAINT?
-(34 CFR \$300.153)
+B. How Can I File A State Complaint?
+(34 CFR §300.153)

 An organization or individual may file a signed written State complaint.
 The State complaint must include:

 - 1. A statement that a LEA or other public agency has violated a requirement of Part B of the IDEA or its regulations; - 2.
 The facts on which the statement is based; - 3.
 The signature and contact information for the complainant; and - 4.
 If alleging violations regarding a specific child, the name of the child and address of the residence of the child; - 5.
 The name of the school the child is attending; - 6.
-In the case of a homeless child or youth, available contact information for the child, and the name of the Early Intervention Program the child is attending; - 7.
-A description of the nature of the concerns related to the child's IEP, including facts relating to the concerns; and - 8.
+In the case of a homeless child or youth, available contact information for the child, and the name of the school the child is attending; - 7.
+A description of the nature of the problem of the child, including facts relating to the problem; and - 8.
 A proposed resolution of the problem to the extent known and available to the party filing the complaint at the time the complaint is filed.